BetterThanTomorrow/calva/README.md

 ## How to Connect Calva to your project

-There are two ways to do this.
-Of which the first should always be tried first.

-### Connect to by letting Calva start your project
+Connect by letting Calva start your project, *a.k.a.

-*a.k.a.
 Jack-in*.
 This ensures that the dependencies Calva needs are in place.

 1. Open a Clojure file in a Clojure project.
 1. Issue the command **Start a REPL project and connect**: `ctrl+alt+c ctrl+alt+j`.